datacarpentry/R-ecology-lesson/instructor-notes.md

   others.
 Depending on the audience, and the pace of the workshop, it can be shown as a demonstration rather than a typically lesson.
-* The explanation of how dplyr's verb syntax is translated into SQL statements, and the section on lazyness are optional and don't need to be taught in detail during a workshop.
+* The explanation of how dplyr's verb syntax is translated into SQL statements, and the section on laziness are optional and don't need to be taught in detail during a workshop.
 They can be useful after a workshop for learners interested in learning more about the topics or for instructors to answer questions from the workshop participants.